Baltimore and Ohio Railroad: Ohio River

 In New York, political support for the Erie Canal detracted from the prospect of building a railroad to replace it, whose full length did not open until 1844.
 Mountains in Pennsylvania made construction in the western part of the state expensive and technically challenging, and the Pennsylvania Railroad, linking Pittsburgh and Philadelphia, did not open its full length until 1852, and there was no rail link west from Pittsburgh to Ohio for several more years.

-The fast-growing port city of Baltimore, Maryland, faced economic stagnation unless it opened a route to the western states.
+The fast-growing port city of Baltimore, Maryland, faced economic stagnation unless it opened a route to the Western states.
 On February 27, 1827, twenty-five merchants and bankers studied the best means of restoring "that portion of the Western trade which has recently been diverted from it by the introduction of steam navigation."
-Their answer was to build a railroad—one of the first commercial lines in the world.
+Their answer was to build a railroad: one of the first commercial lines in the world.

 Their plans worked well, despite many political problems from canal backers and other railroads.
-For example, only the Pennsylvania Railroad was allowed to build in its namesake state, requiring the B&O to skirt around a corner of the state, even though the Pennsylvania Railroad didn't even operate in that area of Pennsylvania.
+Only the Pennsylvania Railroad was allowed to build in its namesake state, requiring the B&O to skirt around a corner of the state, even though the Pennsylvania Railroad didn't even operate in that area of Pennsylvania.